-Hong Kong is a desirable location to enforce your IP rights in case if infringement occurs in Hong Kong or parties agree that Hong Kong be the jurisdiction for resolving their IP dispute.
+Hong Kong is a desirable location to enforce your IP rights in case if infringement occurs in Hong Kong or parties agree that the Hong Kong SAR be the jurisdiction for resolving their IP dispute.

 Hong Kong has a sound and sophisticated legal system with expert legal professionals who are experienced and highly skilled in the protection and enforcement of IP rights.

 The common law system, which is used by and familiar to many of our trading partners, is practiced in Hong Kong.

-Parties can freely choose to use English as the medium to conduct any proceedings in Hong Kong to determine the IP rights subject to dispute.
+Parties can freely choose to use English as the medium to conduct any proceedings in the Hong Kong SAR to determine the IP rights subject to dispute.

-If infringement of IP rights was established, a Hong Kong court can make any of the following orders:
+If infringement of IP rights was established, a court in the Hong Kong SAR can make any of the following orders:

 This is an order requiring the infringer to cease infringing your IP.